ampleforth/AIPs/AIPs/aip-5.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 The current linear supply policy reacts to demand in a way that predisposes the Ampleforth network to short periods of rapid expansion and long periods of gradual contraction.
 This document proposes an update to the Ampleforth supply policy that would:

-* Balance the time spent between expansion and contraction
+* Create symmetry between how supply expansion and contraction react to changes in demand.
-* Converge on the price-target more quickly for minor deviations
+* Limit protocol sensitivity to short-lived, but extreme market conditions that can wildly expand or contract supply.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the AIP is implemented, not *why* it should be done or *how* it will be done.
 If the AIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->